analyticalnahid/social-distance-detector/README.md

 # Social Distance Detector
-An simple social distance detector using YOLO and OpenCV, on the basis of eudcliden distance.
+An simple social distance detector using YOLO and OpenCV, on the basis of Euclidean distance.

 <img src="Internship Thumbnail.png">